pincoin/fastapi-from-dj/README.md

 * Websocket

 Cons
-* Slower MVP development in most cases,
+* Slower MVP development in most cases
 * Higher maintenance costs for more complex systems
 * Session not supported
 * Smaller community compared to Django